ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 Parameterized grammars/30 Reflexive pronouns.md

 ---
-pagetitle: "Methods for specific parameters"
+pagetitle: "Methods for specific parameter values"
 status: alpha
 ---
 The "themself" example brings up the issue that English *marks* certain words for gender: “himself” implies the person spoken of identifies as male or otherwise prefers male pronouns.
 However, the code above uses the fixed text “themself” regardless of who the `?giver` is.